sasanquaa/maple-bot/README.md

 - The bounds should be the rectangle where you can move around (two edges of the map)
 - While this mode ignores all `Any` condition actions, it is still possible to use other conditions
 - For platforms pathing, see [Platforms Pathing](#platforms-pathing)
+- From v0.8.0, `AutoMobbing` behavior has been improved and will now try to utilize platforms as pathing points if provided
+  - Pathing point is to help `AutoMobbing` moves to area with more mobs to detect

 ![Auto Mobbing](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/automobbing.png?raw=true)